• Home

 A home with any of the above problems will need to have those problems corrected to insure that water will not cause damage.

-I was called out to look at a problem on a non-stabilized mud adobe home just east of the University of Arizona.
-The home itself was not stuccoed, which meant that I could see each adobe that made up the structure of this beautiful, older home.
-The customer directed me to a specific problem area which showed portions of the adobes literally breaking off from an area that was rectangular in shape, about 2’ x 3’.
-This was unusual for just this one specific area to be failing, and it was subsequently discovered that this area was directly opposite from the shower that was on the other side of the wall.
-The shower itself was tiled, and the problem became obvious: the grout and caulk joints were failing, needing to be replaced to stop the water from seeping through and behind them.
-Another cause of the deterioration could also have been a leak in the piping that supplied water to the shower itself.
-Because the home was not covered by a coat of cement based stucco that would have trapped the moisture in and also hidden the damage, the damage was quickly noticed and the problem causing the damage could then be easily identified.
+I was called to inspect a problem with a non-stabilized mud adobe home just east of the University of Arizona.
+The home was not stuccoed, so I could see each adobe that made up the structure of this beautiful, older house.
+The customer directed me to a specific problem area where portions of the adobes were literally breaking off from a rectangular section about 2’ x 3’ in size.
+It was unusual for just this one area to be failing, and we subsequently discovered that this area was directly opposite the shower on the other side of the wall.

 On the other hand, a good case can be made that the stucco protects the adobe by giving to them a “skin” of protection that prevents water from hitting them directly, thus preventing erosion.
 This is an excellent example of one benefit defeating the other.
 The stucco may give the adobes added protection, but by removing the ability for the adobes to release trapped moisture you are killing them in another.
 I have seen many instances where stucco covering the adobe has hidden pronounced deterioration, with the adobes literally melting away unseen underneath this protected skin.

 In all fairness, I have seen adobe houses that were truly protected by their coats of stucco (see chapter 10, section B).
-Houses that are built so that the adobes are on a fairly high foundation system that keeps them off of grade and have excellent drainage with generous porches and overhangs, consistent maintenance that repairs cracks in a timely fashion – these are the types of homes where stucco truly makes sense and results in giving the adobes a far longer life span.
+Houses that are built so that the adobes are on a fairly high foundation system that keeps them off of grade and have excellent drainage with generous porches and overhangs, consistent maintenance that repairs cracks in a timely fashion – these are the types of homes where stucco makes sense and results in giving the adobes a far longer life span.

 If an adobe house will be able to remain dry at all times with no water being able to come in contact with them, a good stucco coat will be a protective benefit.
 If water cannot be kept from the adobes due to the previously addressed problems, stuccoing an adobe structure will only invite failure of the material.